reframe-hpc/reframe/docs/manpage.rst

    This option may be specified multiple times, in which case all specified modules will be unloaded in order.

-   This option can also be set using the :envvar:`RFM_UNLOAD_MODULES` environment variable or the :js:attr:`unload_modules` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_UNLOAD_MODULES` environment variable or the :attr:`~config.general.unload_modules` general configuration parameter.

 ---------------------